ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.254: Added `--sync` to synchronize your Appwrite instance with your local `appwriteConfig.yaml` and generate schemas
 - 0.0.253: Added `--writeData` (or `--write-data`) to command to write the output of the import data to a file called dataLoaderOutput in your root dir
 - 0.0.23: Added batching to user deletion
 - 0.0.22: Converted all import processes except `postImportActions` and Relationship Resolution to the local data import, so it should be much faster.